Nursing: Child Nursing (3 Years) [BNurs]

 The development and assessment of nursing competencies in clinical practice is a key feature and requirement of the course.
-Throughout the course, students will learn what it is like to work within the modern NHS, developing clinical knowledge, skills and confidence as a key member of the professional healthcare team.
+Students will learn what it is like to work within the modern NHS, developing clinical knowledge, skills and confidence as a key member of the professional healthcare team.

-The School maintains excellent working relationships with local NHS Trusts in Greater Manchester and the wider North West, and you will undertake a range of practice placements in both community and hospital settings.
-Clinical staff based within practice placements and academic staff from the School are available to support you with their studies whilst on placement, and to assist and guide should any difficulties arise.
+The School maintains excellent working relationships with local NHS Trusts in Greater Manchester and the wider North West, and students will undertake a range of practice placements in both community and hospital settings.
+Clinical staff based within practice placements and academic staff from the School are available to support students with their studies whilst on placement, and to assist and guide should any difficulties arise.

 You will also be required to work some weekends and some night duty during the 3 years.
 Annual leave entitlement is set in advance by the University and is non-negotiable.
 However, it does include time off over Christmas, New Year and Easter.

-During clinical placements, you are supervised by qualified health professionals and are allocated a named mentor.
-Their role is to support students in practice-based learning and to assess their developing knowledge and skills against required competencies.
+During clinical placements, you will be supervised by qualified health professionals and are allocated a named mentor.
+Their role is to support you in practice-based learning and to assess your developing knowledge and skills against required competencies.
 In order to gain sufficient time in practice, the course is 38 weeks per year and extends beyond the normal university semesters.

 The course prepares students to practise effectively in a variety of professional child nursing settings.
 This well-established course has a national and international reputation for excellence, and has produced many of the country's leading nurse practitioners, researchers, academics and policy makers.